 Troubleshooting Fulfillment Rules

-• See About order holds below for the solution
+• ✅ Solution: See About order holds below to test and solve

-• The order was not paid and you have the setting enabled to only process paid orders
+❌ The order was not paid and you have the setting to only process paid orders

 About order holds